OpenFairWind/MarinizePi/README.md

   ```
     ssh pi@192.168.1.x
   ```
-  Type your password, then hit the return key
+  Type your password, then hit the return key.

 * Marinize your Pi
   Act as super user

   ```
   sudo -i
-  apt install screen -y
-  screen
   ```

-  Perform the marinization (it takes long time)
+  Perform the marinization (it takes a long time)
   ```
   curl https://raw.githubusercontent.com/OpenFairWind/MarinizePi/main/marinizepi.sh|bash
   ```